AutomationMusician/super-bowl-quiz/Readme.md

 ## "run" scripts

-The `run_development.sh` does the following things:
+The `run_db.sh` does the following things:
-1. Using docker-compse, run the postgres service in the background.
+1. Using docker-compose, run the postgres service in the background.
 1. Using docker-compose, run the initialize_database service in the foreground.
 Wait until the docker container exits.
-1. Run `npm start` to start the non-dockerized web service in the foreground.

 The `run_production.sh` does the following things:
-1. Using docker-compse, run the postgres service in the background.
+1. Using docker-compose, run the postgres service in the background.
 1. Using docker-compose, run the initialize_database service in the foreground.
 Wait until the docker container exits.
+1. If not already built, this will build the web service container.
 1. Using docker-compose, run the dockerized web service in the background.

 ## Admin Console